FloomLtd/floom-technical-challenge/README.md

 `npm run apis` will run the local mock apis

+`cd frontend && npm install && npm run start` will pull packages required to build the frontend project and run it in dev mode

+`cd backend && npm install && npm run start`  will pull packages required to build the backend project and run it in dev mode

-We have a **Product List** api endpoint that provides a list of products.
+We have provided a **Product List** api endpoint that provides a list of products.

-We also have a **Product Detail** api endpoint provides a list the flowers associated with a specific product

 ## Deliverables
 - Constraints - Use React, Node, Typescript and an SQL database of your choice.
 - Beyond that you're open to use any frameworks you wish.
 We'll discuss your choices in our follow up meeting.
+- We have provided boiler-plating for the Frontend project as well as for the Api endpoints and data-models you are free to continue from these or roll your own base project structure.
 - We don't wish for you to spend longer than two hours on this task.
 If you haven't time to complete all elements of the task that's fine, we can talk about them more in person.
+- We will be evaluating primarily on the strength the implementation directly connected to the tasks listed, as opposed to rigging and boiler plating.
 - When we look at your solution we will be mainly looking at your approach to understanding the task, code structure, code style, how you handle styling, your design awareness, how you handle logic and data.
 So be sure to show these factors in your solution.